 Tourism on the Andaman Coast

-It is no surprise that tourism on the Andaman coast has been on the rise in recent years.
+It is no surprise that ecotourism on the Andaman coast has been on the rise in recent years.
 Phuket still remains the runaway leader in the region.
 However, increasing numbers of visitors are looking further afield for a more enjoyable holiday experience in a less developed area.

 These are people who love Thailand, who feel that places like Phuket and Koh Samui have gone too far.
 Brimming over with 7-11s, McDonalds and Starbucks these destinations lose the underlying culture that once made them so charming.
 Often the arrival of these chains marks the beginning of the end of the area as many of the distinctive Thai cultural traits get lost in a sea of homogeneity.

-Sustainable tourism - an oxymoron?
+Ecotourism - an oxymoron?

 It does not take a huge stretch of the imagination to wonder whether tourism is ever sustainable.
 Is the tourist footprint ever a good one?

 As visitors look beyond Phuket into Phang Nga we see signs that Thailand must be careful of the long term impact of mass tourism.
 The temptation to cash in on the tourist boom is all too evident as legions of multinational resorts push through Khao Lak towards our beloved Koh Phra Thong.